 Another requirement was a powerful and intuitive dashboard module/feature that could provide a broad overview of these topics, competitor analysis, analysis of events and trends, word clouds, updates, as well as reports.

 In order to accomplish this herculean task, the company began looking for an automated competitive intelligence tool or platform that met all of these requirements.
 After evaluating 36 providers, 3 were selected in the final round.
-After adequate due diligence, Contify, a leading competitive and market intelligence solution provider, was selected.
+After adequate due diligence, Contify, a leading competitive and market intelligence platform, was selected.

 Contify developed a thorough understanding of the company’s strategic objectives and requirements, subsequently configuring a customized version of its competitive and market intelligence platform.
 This configuration comprised of: